 The evidence of the benefits of oil pulling is mostly anecdotal.
 Like I said, there are a handful of studies but it hasn’t been extensive.

 20 minutes is a long time!
-I usually try to do it while reading before bed, as I find that it’s a peaceful and almost meditative thing.
+I usually try to do it while I get ready for the day, or while I’m reading before bed.

 The “detoxification” claim.
 I feel like the word “detox” is slapped on everything these days, and while many of us can use extra support, it tends to feel a little overboard.
 At the same time, I do like the potential health benefits and notice my teeth feel cleaner.

 I also use this strategy in addition to brushing regularly, Waterpik (bless this thing), Cocofloss (the best!) and tongue scraping.
 I do this every morning right when I wake up and before bed.
 My favorite on is from Thrive Market <— my link gets you 40% off your first order.